akash66sheoran/azureboards-pbi-attachment-download/README.md

-This repository contains Azure pipeline code to download an attachment attached to Azure Boards PBI (Product Backlog Item).
+This repository contains Azure pipeline code to automate the download of an attachment attached to Azure Boards PBI (Product Backlog Item).